NickCrews/libpostal-duckdb/README.md

 ---

+Note: A peer project is https://github.com/Maxxen/duckdb-postal, which currently does this a lot better than this repo.
+I probably develop off of that version if I start working on this again.
+But [there are some problems with global state in libpostal](https://github.com/Maxxen/duckdb-postal/issues/1) that don't play well with DuckDB that probably need to get resolved first, and that looks like a lot of work, so I don't have any short-term plans to work more on this.

 This project is a DuckDB extension that wraps the [libpostal](https://github.com/openvenues/libpostal) C library, allowing you to parse and normalize addresses from within DuckDB.